Politics 5 min read

 Sinn Féin Ard Fheis Opens in Belfast as Party Eyes Unity Referendum by 2030

-Sinn Féin's annual Ard Fheis has opened in Belfast today, with delegates gathering at the Waterfront Hall and International Convention Centre to debate 164 motions, including the cost-of-living crisis and the party's ambitions for a united Ireland referendum by 2030.
+Sinn Féin's annual Ard Fheis has opened in Belfast, with delegates gathering at the Waterfront Hall and International Convention Centre to debate 164 motions, as party leader Mary Lou McDonald set out an ambitious agenda centred on the cost-of-living crisis and a united Ireland referendum by 2030 — a goal she described as requiring preparation to begin "now."

 John Finucane MP and Deputy Leader Michelle O'Neill opened proceedings, with Finance spokesperson Pearse Doherty delivering the keynote address on the first day.
-Party leader Mary Lou McDonald is expected to give a televised keynote speech on Saturday at 6:30pm on RTÉ One.
+McDonald gave a televised keynote speech on Saturday at 6:30pm on RTÉ One, with the cost-of-living crisis and Irish unity as the dominant themes.
+The conference marks a new spring schedule for the event, following the cancellation of the 2025 Ard Fheis.

 What's Next